TV wires are the WORST especially if your television hangs on the wall. Here’s how to hide TV cords in minutes.

 I found another solution.

 It comes in tons of different sizes and heights.
 I bought the 48″ larger tube because I knew I needed to hold two wires.
+There are videos with the product that show how to cut it if you need it shorter.
+You can always buy it slightly longer and then cut to fit.

 Here’s the back of the tube.